niccolomeloni/laravenv/README.md

 ### The `slim` tag

-In order to get started type following command
+In order to get started type following command from root directory of your Laravel project

 ```sh
 docker run --rm -it -p 8000:8000 -v $PWD:/laravel niccolomeloni/laravenv:slim php artisan serve --host 0.0.0.0